Miradils-Blog/website/content/posts/reinvent/ls/part3/index.md

 }
 ```

-`strchr` is function which finds first occurance of given character and points there (NULL otherwise). `strrchr` is the same function, but reversed, meaning it shows the last occurance of given character.
+`strchr` is function which finds first occurence of given character and points there (NULL otherwise). `strrchr` is the same function, but reversed, meaning it shows the last occurence of given character.
 And for us, the last part, after dot is considered an extension.

 #### Color and indicator